Skip to main content

 The Patriots got a much better look at their No. 3 overall pick on Thursday night, and Drake Maye gave New England reason for a hopeful future in his second preseason outing.

-Maye, who's debut ended after just one series in a rain-soaked affair last week, played four total series in the second and third quarters, completing 6 of 11 passes for 47 yards while scoring New England's only touchdown on a 4-yard run late in the first half.
+Maye, whose debut ended after just one series in a rain-soaked affair last week, played four total series in the second and third quarters, completing 6 of 11 passes for 47 yards while scoring New England's only touchdown on a 4-yard run late in the first half.
 The rookie quarterback led drives that were responsible for 10 of the Patriots' 13 total points in the exhibition loss to the Eagles.

 "One of the reasons we drafted Drake was, you know, through the interview process you could kind of tell this was an even-keeled guy," the Patriots head coach told reporters after the game.
 "I think you guys can probably see it from the stands.
 This guy doesn't get too high, doesn't get too low.
 He was like that in college, he probably was like that as a kid, and he remains that way now, which is a good thing for a quarterback.
 Those guys have to maintain their composure and get the call to the huddle and get those guys out the huddle and be ready to go.
 He's always been like that in my mind."

 Maye got the opportunity to lead the Patriots' first-team offense, minus starting center David Andrews.
 His first pass was a 12-yard bullet to wideout Javon Baker, which moved the chains on third down and got New England into field-goal range.
-On his following drive, which started at midfield thanks to the Pats' defense forcing a turnover on downs, Maye converted a third-and-long with pressure in his face, completing a 23-yard screen pass to JaMycal Hasty.
+On his following drive, which started at midfield thanks to the Pats defense forcing a turnover on downs, Maye converted a third-and-long with pressure in his face, completing a 23-yard screen pass to JaMycal Hasty.

 With the Patriots' ground game running smoothly, Maye exploited the Eagles defense with a good decision on a zone-read three plays later, faking the handoff to Hasty and running into the end zone untouched.